-HGTV remodeling shows have inspired countless homeowners to give their houses a facelift, with $394 billion spent on home renovations in 2018 (and that’s projected to rise to $620 billion).
+HGTV remodeling shows have inspired countless homeowners to give their houses a facelift, with $538 billion spent on home renovations in 2021.
+(By 2025, the amount is expected to rise to $620 billion).
 In 2022, the average home-improvement project cost $8,484, with the top three projects being interior painting, bathroom remodels, and new flooring.

 If you’re thinking about doing the brunt of the improvements yourself, the numbers are appealing: According to the Home Improvement Research Institute, an $8,454 project completed by a professional would cost $979 if it was a DIY.
 (A project where the homeowner does some of the work and hires a pro to do the rest, on the other hand, would cost $5,774.)

 Before you get your hands dirty and reap some of these reported savings, you may want to know what home improvement projects the average homeowner can tackle and which are best left to the pros.